 - Divisions shall be numbered 1,2,3,4 etc. At the end of each season the top Club in each division other than Division 1 shall be promoted.
 The bottom Club in all but the lowest Division shall be relegated.
 This is subject to there being no circumstances requiring Division restructuring to fulfil the competition's objective to promote ladies golf in the County.

 - Each club shall be represented by a team consisting of three pairs in each match.
-Players must have a CONGU handicap with competition status.
-The maximum handicap for allowance is restricted to 28.
+Players must have a Handicap Index.
+The maximum Handicap Index for allowance is restricted to 26.5.

-- All matches to be played HOME or AWAY in accordance with the fixtures published by the League Committee.
+- All matches to be played HOME or AWAY in accordance with the fixtures published by the Competitions' Secretary.

 - All matches in the regular season must be completed by the 31st August.
 Any matches not played on or before that date will be considered null & void.